 • The Importance of Proper Storage and Stack Organization

 One singular recommendation I cannot stress enough is the significance of proper stacking and storage.
-By maintaining regular intervals between the wood pieces and avoiding the placement of heavy items on the stack, the risks of warping can be greatly reduced.
+Maintaining regular intervals between the wood pieces and avoiding placing heavy items on the stack can significantly reduce the risks of warping.

-This storage technique permits more consistent air circulation, thereby ensuring each wood piece dries evenly.
+This storage technique permits consistent air circulation, ensuring each wood piece dries evenly.

 • Preventing Warping Using Tension Bands